Brand Names: Lozol

 round, orange, imprinted with 597, R

 round, white, imprinted with INV 247

 What are the possible side effects of indapamide (Lozol)?

-Stop using this medication and call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have signs of an electrolyte imbalance, such as:

-Less serious side effects may include:
+Common side effects may include: